decaby7e/website/content/blog/12-factor-app.md

 title: Bootstrapping Our 12 Factor App with GitHub Actions, Docker Compose, and Digital Ocean
 date: 2021-08-02
 author: Jack Polk
-tags: ["devlog", "ci", "12factor"]
+tags: ["devlog", "devops"]
 draft: false
 layout: post
 ---

-> This post was cross-posted from https://cliqteam.com/blog/ci-bootstrap/
+> This post was cross-posted from <https://cliqteam.com/blog/ci-bootstrap/>

 I love the problem solving that comes along with programming applications.
 But I also love the problem solving required to deploy and scale those applications.